Concern Radio-Electronic Technologies: Structure

-US sanctions
+History

 On July 16, 2014, the Obama administration imposed sanctions through the US Department of Treasury's Office of Foreign Assets Control (OFAC) by adding Concern Radio-Electronic Technologies and other entities to the Specially Designated Nationals List (SDN) in retaliation for the ongoing Russo-Ukrainian War, annexation of the Crimean Peninsula by the Kremlin, and the Russian interference in Ukraine.
 Despite that, in 2020 KRET participated in a Russian medical aid delivery during the coronavirus pandemic in New York.
 Delivering its medical equipment like very need ventilators to the US, with reports claiming that the Russian aid was partly paid by the US and the RDIF.
 Officials from the US administration replied that sanctions aren't applied for medical supply.

 Communications Equipment for Russian Forces

 United Instrument Manufacturing Corporation of KRET/Rostec is producing fifth-generation Rostec R-168-5UN-2 Military-Transceiver.
 The VHF band radio with GPS data transmit ability and a digital crypto system and an output power of 8 Watt.